microsoft/aifundamentalbootcamp/00-course-setup/README.md

 > If VS Code suggests you re-open the repository in a container, decline this request in order to use the locally installed version of Python.

 #### 2.2.B.
 Running in a container

-> [!NOTE]
-> If you are using your local Visual Studio Code and local Python, you can skip this section.

 An alternative to setting everything up on your computer or Codespace is to use a container.
 The special `.devcontainer` folder within the course repository makes it possible for VS Code to set up the project within a container.
 This will require the installation of Docker, and quite frankly, it involves a bit of work, so we recommend this only to those with experience working with containers.